Croatian State Archives

 The Croatian State Archives (Hrvatski državni arhiv) are the national archives of Croatia located in its capital, Zagreb.
 The history of the state archives can be traced back to the 17th century.
-There are also regional state archives located in Bjelovar, Dubrovnik, Gospić, Karlovac, Osijek, Pazin, Rijeka, Sisak, Slavonski Brod, Split, Varaždin and Zadar.
+There are also regional state archives located in Bjelovar, Dubrovnik, Gospić, Karlovac, Osijek, Pazin, Rijeka, Sisak, Slavonski Brod, Split, Varaždin, Vukovar and Zadar.

+The archives have more than 29,000 records, with the oldest ones being from the years 999-1089.
+They store records that were made due to the activities of governmental central bodies, cultural, educational, military, and health institutions, administration of justice, and Croatian immigrants, as well as records that were made by distinguished families and individuals.

 History

 The Croatian State Archives trace their origin to a 1643 decision of the Croatian Sabor in which the Kingdom's treasurer (blagajnik) Ivan Zakmardi is instructed to create an inventory of all the laws, charters and other documents.
 This was followed by the commission to construct a special chest at the Kingdom's expense which would house the most important documents in the aforementioned inventory.
-The chest only had symbolic meaning, since it could only house a negligible amount of documentation and was located on the grounds of the Bishopric of Zagreb.
-The number of laws and regulation were subsequently passed in relation to archiving documents.

-The Croatian Parliament named Ladislaus Kiraly as the first archivist of the kingdom in 1744, transferring the chest and the rest of the documentation to the Saint Mark's square in 1763.
+They were formally established in 1870 as part of the government of the Kingdom of Croatia-Slavonia, a constituent kingdom of Austria-Hungary, and became Croatia's main state archives after 1945.